jacopotediosi/OctoPrint-Telegram/extras/telegram.md

-You can receive automatic notifications with webcam images before and after a print - and even during a print at customizable heights or after a certain time (e.g. after every 5mm of height OR after 10 minutes - whatever happend first).
+You can receive automatic notifications with webcam images before and after a print - and even during a print at customizable heights or after a certain time (e.g. after every 5mm of height OR after 10 minutes - whatever happened first).

 You can also control Octoprint via messages.
 Send /status to receive the current status, /abort to abort the currently running print or /help to receive a list of available commands.